-This detector is a smoke detector intended to provide localised incipient fire detection.
-It is suitable for use in a wide range of applications, such as small non-compartmentalised rooms, warehouse racking, or pieces of electronic or electromechanical equipment where it is desirable to achieve individual incipient fire reporting.
-In compartmentalised rooms, each compartment would normally use individual aspirating detectors.
+The detector is intended to provide small area incipient fire detection.
+This means that it is suitable for the substantial range of applications typified by small compartmentalised rooms, warehouse racking, or pieces of electronic or electromechanical equipment where it is desirable to achieve individual incipient fire reporting.
+In compartmentalised rooms, each compartment would normally use an individual aspirating detector.

-The detector employs a low-power aspirator (fan) designed to detect incipient fires in relatively small areas.
 The detector is not intended to protect large areas, or to sample from areas where there may be any difference in airflow rates or pressure differentials.
 If detection in environments conforming to these descriptions is required, other type detectors should be used.